dchebotarov/haplotool-docs/docs/filtering.rst

 3)  Missing calls - proportion of missing calls per SNP.

 4)  "AF vs hets".
 A scatterplot of allele frequency vs. proportion of hets.
    This graph allows one to judge about the level of heterozygosity for different values of allele frequency, thus enabling to visually estimate the levels of inbreeding (deviations from HWE).

-Along with the graphs, the text area "Filtering preview" will show how many markers remain if filtering is done with given  parameters.
+Along with the graphs, the text area
+"Filtering preview"  will show how many markers remain if filtering is done with given  parameters.

-If you need to change the filtering threshold, please click "**Preview filtering**" again after changing those.
+If you need to adjust the filtering thresholds, please make the necessary changes and click **Preview filtering** again.

-Once the filtering is satisfactory, enter a name for the filtered dataset and  click "**Save**".
+Once the filtering is satisfactory, enter a name for the filtered dataset and click **Save**.

-The newly created dataset will be placed at the top of history and become the active dataset.
+The newly created dataset will be placed at the top of "Datasets" dropdown list in the navbar and will become the active dataset.